 Therefore, I have found it incumbent upon me to adumbrate some interesting facts you might not know about the man, Murtala Muhammed who was struck down by his fellow soldiers in the primetime of the day at the primetime of his life.

 1. Murtala Muhammed was born Murtala Rufai Mohammed on Tuesday, November 8, 1938, to Risqua Mohammed and Uwani Ramatu in the Kurawa quarters of the ancient city of Kano.
 He was the second child of 8 children.
-At first, he was referred to as Murtala Kurawa but later became known as the name we know him with today-Murtala Muhammed.
+At first, he was referred to as Murtala Kurawa but later became known by the name we know him today – Murtala Muhammed.
 When he became Head-of-State, he changed the Rufai to his mother’s name Ramatu or in full Ramatallah (Mercy of God) and became known as Murtala Ramat Muhammed.

 2. Muhammed had his primary education at the Cikin Gida Primary School and the Gidan Makama Primary School all in Kano between the years 1944 to 1952.
 He also attended evening classes in Koranic education which were evident later in his military career.

 3. On January 26, 1952, Murtala Muhammed became the 941st student admitted to the famous Barewa College (formerly Government College), Zaria and graduated five years later in 1957 obtaining his Senior Secondary School Certificate.
 His predecessor, General Yakubu Cinwa Gowon was his senior in the same school as General Shuwa Mohammed, shot dead in his home by gunmen in Maiduguri in 2012, was one of his classmates who would go on to be a prominent figure during the Nigerian Civil War.